Midataur/mathsender/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Suggested fix (optional)**
+If you have a suggested way of fixing this problem, please describe it here.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.